grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/SSL-TLS version and ciphers.md

 ## Cipher suites available to choose from

-Below is a list of available SSL/TLS cipher suites to choose from.
+Here's a list of available SSL/TLS cipher suites:

 - `TLS_RSA_WITH_RC4_128_SHA`
 - `TLS_RSA_WITH_3DES_EDE_CBC_SHA`